THE BLACK FRIDAY BEAST: How to Deal

 First, the boom in online shopping brought us Cyber Monday.
 Then, fierce competition on Black Friday pushed sales to start sooner and sooner, until it finally encroached on Thanksgiving Day.
 Now, many businesses have opted to offer “Black Friday all month long” sales.
 What began as a one-day sale has grown into a month-long event.

 This behemoth shopping event isn’t exactly a friendly giant.
 It costs a lot of money to advertise during the month of November, and the extra hours and effort can put a strain on any workforce.
-Plus, there’s the huge problem of figuring out how to differentiate your brand’s sale from another’s.
+Plus, there’s the huge problem of figuring out how to differentiate your brand’s sales from another’s.

 However, there are serious benefits for businesses that manage to harness Black Friday’s power effectively.
 National Retail Federation surveys show that many shoppers can drop more than a third of their holiday budget from Thanksgiving Day to Cyber Monday.
 In 2018, shoppers spent a collective $717.5 billion during Black Friday weekend and 7.9 billion during Cyber Monday.
 KA-CHING!